-4.6.1 Environmental Consequences Associated with the No Action railways, or other transportation corridors or modes of transportation.
+4.6.1 Environmental Consequences Associated with the No Action

+Under this alternative, there would be no improvements to navigation efficiencies or other benefits to the navigation industry.
+Additionally, there would be no impact to local roadways, railways, or other transportation corridors or modes of transportation.
 As changing climate conditions affect the river flows, it may be difficult to maintain the 9-foot channel.
 The No Action Alternative does not involve the addition of new infrastructure, including new and/or modified rock dikes and revetments, to reduce sediment deposition and increase river depth.
 Shallower depths would require shippers to haul lighter loads, consequently requiring more trips to move the same amount of tonnage.
 Annual maintenance dredging to maintain the 9-foot channel depth would continue.
 As time goes on, this practice would result in higher transportation costs.